 Sleep is important for your overall health and some people only occasionally have trouble sleeping but when you have chronic pain more often than not sleep troubles are a pretty regular thing because of your pain.
-People without chronic pain only have to worry about waking up in the middle of the night to pee but when you have chronic pain that is the least or your problems and your biggest concern is waking up in the middle of the night with intense pain.
+People without chronic pain only have to worry about waking up in the middle of the night to pee but when you have chronic pain that is the least of your problems and your biggest concern is waking up in the middle of the night with intense pain.
 Sleeping is as important for chronic pain sufferers as it is for anyone else but it is harder when you have that annoying pain that is there constantly and won’t go away.
 Getting good sleep is hard with chronic pain is hard with pain and will always be much harder for you than it will be for someone without it.
 I have always struggled with sleep since the day I started having chronic pain so in this post I talk about some ways I get better sleep while living with pain.

 Set your room up for bed- If you want to fall asleep more easily you need to make sure that the environment in which you sleep is set up right because if there is too much light or it’s noisy you will have the hardest time falling asleep.
 When I go to sleep I always turn my fan on and shut my door because if I don’t do those two things I’ll never fall asleep.
 A shut door helps block extra noise or light and my fan keeps my room cool so I can prevent a migraine while I am sleeping which would wake me up.
 I am always very annoyed when this happens because there is nothing to do at four in the morning.

 Turn off devices- If you have trouble falling asleep and are using your devices before bed that may be the reason why you’re having so much trouble and a good place to start would be to turn off your devices!
 Studies have shown that the blue light on your devices can interfere with your sleep cycles because it stops the production of melatonin which you need in order to feel tired and be able to fall asleep quickly.
-If you have been having trouble falling asleep turn off your devices an hour before before bed and instead of browsing Facebook read a book.
+If you have been having trouble falling asleep turn off your devices an hour before bed and instead of browsing Facebook read a book.

 Avoid taking naps- If you get chronic pain and have trouble sleeping I think it can be very helpful to take a nap to get more zzz’s but if that nap is too long it could be messing up your sleep schedule.
 Three-hour naps are okay to do every once and while but I would not make a habit of it because it may make sleeping at night more difficult because you won’t be tired!
 Instead of trying to take ridiculously long naps try and stick to a short one no more than an hour during the day.
 Power naps are good to do during the day and won’t disrupt your sleep if it’s a true power nap!